berchoes/MapCompose/README.md

 ### * Dto Folder

 Data Transfer Object classes are defined in this folder.
 Each one has a transformation method for mapping DTOs to Models that will be used in the app.
 This object seperation is made for making the application independent from the very first object that is fetched and serialized from the Api.
-With this way the project will be safe even if the DTO has to change in the feature.
+This way, the application will be safe even if the DTO has to change in the feature.

 ### * UseCases